 Once the slave VI has finished running a “Finished” message is sent back to the master VI which will cause the master VI retrieve any last data before closing the slave VI.

-Having explained the master VI, a description of what each slave VI does is given below.
+Having explained the master VI a description of what each slave VI does is given below.

 Checking SoC VI